 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-“Our job is to come and rescue the archaeology here before nature comes and sweeps it away,” says Head Archaeologist, Hazel Moore as we stand on the dunes of the Links of Noltland site in Westray – the second-largest of Scotland’s North Isles.
+“Our job is to come and rescue the archaeology here before nature comes and sweeps it away,” says Head Archaeologist, Hazel Moore, as we stand on the dunes of the Links of Noltland site in Westray – the second-largest of Scotland’s North Isles.

 The live excavation is one small part of a huge site that sits on the frontline of the coastline’s rapid erosion.